-SICK LEAVE.
+SIOK LEAVE.

-65. (a) Any employee who has been in the employment of the same employer for a period of not less that six months and who closs not attend for duty shall lose his or her pay for the actual time lost unless such employee produces or forwards within 24 hours of the commencement of such absence evidence satisfactory to the employer that his or her non-attendance was due to ours of the commencement of such absence evidence satisfactory to the employer that his or her non-attendance was die to personal ill-health or accident necessitating such absence, but such employee shall not be entitled to payment for non-attendance on the ground of personal ill-health or accident for more than 40 lours of working time in each year of service or a proportionately less time during any shorter period of employment.
+65. (a) Any employee who has been in the employment of the same employer for a period of not less than six months and who does not attend for duty shall lose his or her pay for the actual time lost unless such employee produces or forwards within 24 hours of the commencement of such absence evidence satisfactory to the employer that his or her non-attendance was due to personal ill-health or accident necessitating such absence, but such employee shall not be entitled to payment for non-attendance on the ground of personal ill-health or accident for more than 40 hours of working time in each year of service or a proportionately less time during any shorter period of employment.

-(b) Notwithstanding the provisions of sub-clause (a) hereof, if the full period of sick leave as prescribed above is not taken in any year, such portion as is not taken shall be cumulative from year to year up to a period not exceeding 120 hours of working time, which shall be the maximum amount of leave to which an employee shall be entitled in any year of service without deduction of pay.
+(b) Notwithstanding the provisions of sub-clause (a) hereof, if the full period of sick leave as prescribed above is not taken any year, such portion as is not taken shall be cumulative from year to year up to a period not exceeding 120 hours of working time, which shall be the maximum amount of leave to which an employee shall be entitled in any year of service without deduction of